suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-08-22-francesca-armour-chelu.md

 ## 6. Is there anything you can tell us about your latest project?

-I can’t really go into detail as it’s all a bit too early; at pitching stage.
+I can’t really go into detail as it’s all a bit too early, at pitching stage.
 All I can say is I’m doing a bit of plate spinning right now!

 I had already started an adult story when Walker books bought <cite>Fenn Halflin and the Fearzero</cite>, and when I finished <cite>Fenn Halflin and the Seaborn</cite>, I naively thought I’d segue straight back to completing it.
 But life isn’t neat like that; writing Fenn stimulated ideas for other children’s books, and also Walker asked me for a third book, which is a fantastic opportunity.
 So I’ve just finished the outline for a brand new children’s book and I’m carrying on with the adult book, which is set in East Anglia.
 The only question is where to find the time!

 ## 7. Do you have a message for your many young (and old) readers in Suffolk Libraries?